Life can be overwhelming. Sometimes it's hard to know where to turn for help.

 Comprehensive behavioral health treatment includes holistic care that goes beyond mental health services.
 At AR ConnectNow, we also connect our patients with resources to address any physical needs that put a strain on their mental health, such as food assistance, living assistance and more.

-AR ConnectNow offers short-term individual therapy services to patients for up to six sessions.
+AR ConnectNow offers short-term individual therapy services to patients.
 These services include crisis intervention and crisis stabilization.
-Once a patient has used their six free sessions, AR ConnectNow will also help them transition into longer-term therapy services in their region of the state.
+AR ConnectNow will also help patients transition into longer-term therapy services in their region of the state.

 During your first therapy visit, you will complete a process known as a diagnostic assessment.
 An assessment helps the therapist best understand their patient by obtaining important information, such as why the patient is seeking therapy, the patient’s medical history, pertinent family history and more.
 The overall purpose of the assessment is to help the patient and therapist to establish counseling goals and to form the patient's treatment plan.